royreznik/al-dente/README.md

 # Al-Dente - An extremely fast directory listing

-Faster then most of the other cli tools like `fd` or `find` by more than triple!
+Faster than most of the other cli tools like `fd` or `find` by more than triple!

 Have you ever had a really large file system and tried to list all the files in it?
 So now you can do it quickly!